casadi/casadi.github.io/content/blog/onnx-casadi/index.md

 This new feature of CasADi is still in its infancy, but I believe our progressive embracing of the ONNX standard will open a lot of possibilities in the future whilst avoiding vendor lock-in for your team of engineers.
 As a bonus, all of the above is compatible with CasADi C code generation.

+Enjoy!

+There is also a Youtube video available discussing this example more in-depth.